stripe/stripe-go/README.md

 - `sfdx/sfdx-project.json` edit the `sfdcLoginUrl` to match the URL you are logging in against
 - `sfdx/.sfdx/sfdx-config.json` edit the `defaultdevhubusername` / `defaultusername` TODO confirm if this is needed
 - `sf alias:set standardcpq=mbianco+standardcpq@stripe.com` adds an entry to `~/.sfdx/alias.json`

-## Pulling Custom Fields

-sfdx force:source:retrieve -m CustomField:Order.Stripe_Transaction_ID\_\_c

-- "A restricted picklist's values are limited to only those values defined by a Salesforce admin, which prevents users from loading redundant or erroneous values through the API." per the SF documentation on it"

 # Development